H-Y-H-Y-H/knolling_bot/readme.md

-# Knolling Bot: Learning Robotic Object Arrangement from Tidy Demonstrations
+# Knolling Bot: Teaching Robots the Human Notion of Tidiness

-This repository contains the supplementary materials for our paper titled "Knolling Bot: Learning Robotic Object Arrangement from Tidy Demonstrations," submitted for review.
+This repository contains the code  for our paper titled "Knolling Bot: Teaching Robots the Human Notion of Tidiness", accepted at NeurIPS 2025.
 In this work, we address the complex challenge of organizing scattered items in domestic spaces by introducing a self-supervised learning framework.
 Inspired by advancements in natural language processing (NLP), our approach allows robots to understand and replicate the concept of tidiness from demonstrations of well-organized layouts.

 ![Teaser Image](image.jpg)